When you buy something using the links on our posts, we may earn a small commission at no additional cost to you. Learn more.

 To help you choose the best stethoscope for you, take a look at the following types of stethoscopes:

 1. By Head Type

-Single head stethoscopes are known for clear and wide frequency sound output.
-It allows the listener to focus in high or low frequency sounds.
-It is commonly recommended for general usage like taking vital signs and lung auscultation.
+Single head stethoscopes are known for their clear and wide frequency sound output.
+It allows the listener to focus on high or low-frequency sounds.
+It is commonly recommended for general usages like taking vital signs and lung auscultation.
 It is also preferred for basic heart sound assessments.

 The triple-head stethoscope is designed to accurately hear and assess critical heart sounds.
 It is expensive and relatively heavy so it is just commonly used for critical cardiac assessments.